 Personal independence payment if you are 16 or over

-Once you’ve had the baby, you will generally be entitled to child benefit.
+Once you’ve had the baby, you’ll generally be entitled to child benefit.
 If you are on a low income you might be entitled to a Sure Start Maternity Grant as well as income-related benefits.
-If you are a single parent, try the benefits finder devised by Gingerbread, a long-established charity for single parents.
+If you’re a single parent, try the benefits finder devised by Gingerbread, a long-established charity for single parents.

 You might be interested in our other pages on your legal rights: